alexanderhowada/oppai_challenge/README.md

 ## Medalion implementation explanation

-The ideia of keeping an data history (raw tables) is to keep track of changes over the months.
+We keep data history (raw tables) to keep track of changes over the months.
 The changes can include user constribution, number of patrons, etc.
 These are not implemented in the dashboards due to the absence of data.

 Later, at the bronze layer, we keep track of the latest state.
-This layer runs on incremental steps: at each step we selectt the latest updated dates (updated_at_date) and merge (upsert) the data by primary key.
+This layer runs on incremental steps: at each step we select the latest updated dates (updated_at_date) and merge (upsert) the data by primary key.
 This ensures that we keep the data updated and encapsulates the full and incremental ETLs into a single process.